degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 #### *Duck liver/mushroom/spruce/chocolate*

-This dish delighted all three of us.
+This dish delighted all of us.
 As it turned out it was a signature dish of Chef Silvio Nickol.
  Beautiful forest where there were mushrooms and acorns formed from liver mousse, that looked like real.
-In addition, chocolate bark, edible moss seems, that from a pistachio, but I'm not sure.
+In addition, chocolate bark, edible moss probably from pistachio, but I'm not sure.
   There were also real marinated mushrooms.
-  This forest full of surprises that we discovered while eating will be long in my memory.
+  This forest full of surprises, that we discovered while eating, will remain long in my memory.
    Perfect and delightful!
 Of course it gets the Happy Eggplany Badge.
 _5&nbsp;[eggplants]._
 <center><div style="width:50%">